wcarmon/docs/linux/ipc.md

 --------
 # Shared memory
+1. Impl: Kernel places page-table entries in in each process point to same RAM pages
+1. Read: Reads are non-destructive (i.e. can be read multiple times)
-1. Fastest IPC mechanism (for 2+ processes on same host system)
+1. Speed: Fastest IPC mechanism (for 2+ processes on same host system)
+1. Speed: might not be the bottleneck for your application
-1. No extra kernel-space copy required
+1. Speed: No extra kernel-space copy required
-1. Con: reader/writer require synchronization
+1. Sync: reader/writer require synchronization
-1. Con: synchronization requirement can offset speed advantage over other IPC mechanisms
+1. Sync: synchronization requirement can offset speed advantage over other IPC mechanisms
-1. Use a semaphore to synchronize access to shared memory
+1. Sync: Use a semaphore to synchronize access to shared memory
-1. Kernel places page-table entries in in each process point to same RAM pages
-1. Reads are non-destructive (i.e. can be read multiple times)

-## POSIX Shared memory (newer)
+## POSIX Shared memory
+1. Reference: IPC pathname?
+TODO
+1. Reference: file descriptor (TODO: more here)
+1. Lifetime: lives until explicitly deleted or system shutdown

 ## System V Shared memory (legacy)

 ## Memory Mapped file
+1. Reference: pathname or file descriptor
+1. Lifetime: lives in file system, across system reboots
+1. Lifetime: must be explicitly deleted
+1. IO: any store to the mapped file segment results in implicit I/O

+## Fileless Memory Mapping

 --------
 # Data transfer
 1. Requires copying data twice between user-space and kernel-space
-1. Pro: reader/writer synchronization is not required (automatic)
+1. Pro: reader/writer synchronization is not required (automatic, by kernel)
 1. Readers block until data available